Life Insurance Purchasing to Maximize Utility of Household Consumption

 Note that we do not allow the household to buy a negative amount of life insurance; thus, we force $D^* \ge 0$ in the expression in (3.5).
 In the next proposition, we give the maximized utility in the case for which $D^* = 0$ in (3.5).
 In this case, the continuation region ${\cal R}_1$ equals the entire domain $\R \times \R^+$.

 \prop{3.2} {If $D^* = 0$ in $(3.5)$, then the maximized utility $U$ defined by $(2.3)$ on $\R \times \R^+$ is given by:

 in which $k(D) > 0$ uniquely solves $(3.2)$.
-The associated optimal life insurance purchasing, consumption, and investment strategies are as follows: \item{$(a)$} Do not purchase more life insurance. \item{$(b)$} Consume continuously at the following rate when $(W_t, D_t) = (w, D) \in \R \times \R^+:$
+The associated optimal life insurance purchasing, consumption, and investment strategies are as follows: \item{$(a)$} Do not purchase additional life insurance. \item{$(b)$} Consume continuously at the following rate when $(W_t, D_t) = (w, D) \in \R \times \R^+:$

 \item{$(c)$} Invest the following amount of wealth in the risky asset when $(W_t, D_t) = (w, D) \in \R \times \R^+:$ }

 \pf We use Lemma 2.1 to prove this proposition.
 Because $U$ in (3.6) solves the HJB equation (3.1), to verify that equation (2.10) holds, it is enough to show that $U_D(w, D) - H \, U_w(w, D) \le 0$ on $\R \times \R^+$, which is equivalent to showing that (3.4) holding weakly.
 The left-hand side of (3.2) increases with respect to $k$; thus, to show that (3.4) holds, it is enough to show that the equality in (3.2) is replaced by $\ge$ when we replace $k$ with the right-hand side of (3.4).
 Specifically, it is enough to show that